We all deserve a fair and equitable workplace

 Here are selected sections of the manual that have undergone recent updates.

-Washington State Department of Labor and Industries (L&I) adopted updated heat exposure rules effective July 17, 2023 requiring employers to:
+Washington State Department of Labor and Industries (L&I) adopted updated heat exposure rules in 2023 requiring employers to:

 • Provide both a sufficient amount of cool drinking water to employees along with opportunities to drink the water.